weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 cipher](https://en.wikipedia.org/wiki/Stream_cipher) in [counter
 mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)).

-This lab will go through the Salsa20 specification document section by section, showing how to write a fairly pedantic Cryptol specification of Salsa20.
-But first, since we are creating a module, the first line needs to be the module definition.
+This lab will go through the [Salsa20 specification document](labs/Salsa20/Salsa20Spec.pdf) section by section, showing how to write a fairly pedantic Cryptol specification of Salsa20.
+We recommend you have this lab and the specification document open side-by-side.

+First, since we are creating a module, the first line needs to be the module definition.

 ```
 module labs::Salsa20::Salsa20 where